-Upon investigation, it was discovered that the cause of this Windows Update error 0x800706d9 is due to mainly that Windows Firewall is turned off.
+This Windows Update error 0x800706d9 is caused mainly due to Windows Firewall configuration or if it is turned off.
 Some users prefer to use other antivirus products rather than the security programs that come with the Windows operating system, and in the process automatically disable the firewall and Windows Defender.
 These users are the ones most likely to run into the above problem.
 Windows Firewall monitors the flow of data into and out of your computer.
-In Windows 10, most programs cannot install as long as the Windows Firewall is turned off.
+In Windows 11/10, most programs cannot install as long as the Windows Firewall is turned off.
 Windows updates will most definitely not install when the firewall is turned off.

 Fix Windows Update error 0x800706d9